-The University of Georgia College Student Affairs Administration (formerly Student Personnel in Higher Education) preparation programs annually recognize two graduates, one from the master’s program and one from the doctoral program, with alumni awards recognizing outstanding achievement and professional contributions.
+The University of Georgia College Student Affairs Administration (formerly Student Personnel in Higher Education) preparation programs will = recognize three graduates, one from the master’s program and one from each of the doctoral programs (SAL or CSAA-D), with alumni awards recognizing outstanding achievement and professional contributions.

 The awards are given during the spring semester and are presented at the UGA reception at either ACPA or NASPA, if the winners will be in attendance.
+This year, the award winners will be recognized in conjunction with the 50th Anniversary of the program.
 If the winners will not be at either conference, the plaque will be mailed and the winner will be recognized on social media.

 - Nominations may be made by the nominees themselves or by other alumni or colleagues who know their work.